xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 # Part II · Boundary Case Pack ✂️

-These cases are selected because they teach the most important family cuts in the current atlas.
+These cases are selected because they teach the most important family cuts in the current Atlas.

+They answer the harder question:

+> why is this case in one family instead of the neighboring one

 ---